samperay/scripting/bashfix.md

 Why do the results differ?
 In the first case, >/dev/null is performed first, and therefore the standard output of the command is sent to /dev/null.
 Then, the 2>&1 is performed, which causes standard error to be sent to the same place that standard output is already going.
 So both of them are discarded.

 In the second example, 2>&1 is performed first.
 This means standard error is sent to wherever standard output happens to be going -- in this case, the user's terminal.
 Then, standard output is sent to /dev/null and is therefore discarded.
-So when we run foo the second time, we see only its standard error, not its standard output.
+So when we run foo the second time, we see only its standard error, not its standard output..